kbenoit/ME314/README.md

 The course will be delivered as a series of morning lectures, followed by lab sessions in the afternoon where students will apply the lessons in a series of instructor-guided exercises using data provided as part of the exercises.
 The course will cover the following topics:

-* an overview of data science and the challenge of working with big data using statistical methods
+- an overview of data science and the challenge of working with big data using statistical methods
-* how to integrate the insights from data analytics into knowledge generation and decision-making
+- how to integrate the insights from data analytics into knowledge generation and decision-making
-* how to acquire data, both structured and unstructured, and to process it, store it, and convert it into a format suitable for analysis
+- how to acquire data, both structured and unstructured, and to process it, store it, and convert it into a format suitable for analysis
+- approaches to normalising data, using a database manager (SQLite), and working with SQL database queries
+- the basics of statistical inference including probability and probability distributions, modelling, experimental design
-* an overview of regression and classification methods and related methods for assessing model fit and cross-validating predictive models
+- an overview of classification methods and related methods for assessing model fit and cross-validating predictive models
-* supervised learning approaches, including linear and logistic regression, decision trees, and naive Bayes
+- supervised learning approaches, including linear and logistic regression, decision trees, and naïve Bayes
-* unsupervised learning approaches, including clustering, association rules, and principal components analysis
+- unsupervised learning approaches, including clustering, association rules, and principal components analysis
-* quantitative methods of text analysis, including mining social media and other online resources
+- quantitative methods of text analysis, including mining social media and other online resources
+- social network analysis, covering the basics of social graph data and analysing social networks
+- data visualisation through a variety of graphs.

 ### Prerequisites

-An introduction to quantitative methods at any level would serve as a very useful foundation for this course, although no formal prerequisites are required.
+Students should already be familiar with quantitative methods at an introductory level, up to linear regression analysis.
 Familiarity with computer programming or database structures is a benefit, but not formally required.

 ### Preparing for the course